DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-07-bikes-brews-scooters-northhaven-trail-bike-master-plan-update.md

   - Mobility
   - DallasBicycleCoalition
 ---
-Last night, Dallas Bicycle Coalition hosted an event at Four Corners Brewery in the Cedars neighborhood as part of a speaker series organized by Bekah Kornblum.
+Last night, Dallas Bicycle Coalition hosted an event at Four Corners Brewery in the Cedars neighborhood as part of their speaker series.
 There were approximately 40 cycling advocates in attendance.

 The first of three guest speakers was Jonathan Braddick, member of the Bicycle Advisory Committee for the City of Dallas.
 Jonathan talked about the dockless shared scooter program that was previously shut down in 2019 and revived earlier this year.
 This time around, the city is looking at additional ways to hold the scooter providers (like Lime, Bird, and Superpedestrian) accountable.
 An interesting detail Jonathan shared is that according to the providers, they need an average of 4 trips per scooter per day in a city in order for them to feasibly consider increasing the supply of scooters; however, none of the vendors are meeting that number in Dallas.
 Vendors are reporting between 1 and 3 average daily rides per scooter.